fbpx

 Unfortunately in most cases, the cause of POI is unknown.

-Getting Pregnant With POI
+Getting pregnant with POI

 It’s important to remember that a POI diagnosis doesn’t mean you should give up your hope of starting a family.
 Although it’s not impossible to become pregnant naturally with POI, it is very unlikely.
 That being said, there are fertility treatment options available.